The living cannot heal while the dead remain imprisoned.

 Who decides which bodies are “objects of study” and which are humans deserving dignity?

-To imprison the dead in glass cases is to violate the pathways of return.
-Ancestors who once belonged to cycles of burial, mourning, and ritual renewal, are instead trapped in institutions of empire.
+Ancestors who once belonged to cycles of burial and mourning are instead trapped in institutions of empire.

 The theft of bones is the theft of afterlives.